A Level English Language & Literature

 All students studying A Levels should have at least five GCSEs at grade 9 – 5 in academic subjects, including English Language at grade 5.
 Two of these should be grade 6.
 Specifically for English Language and Literature, you will need a grade 5 or above in GCSE English Language AND a grade 5 or above in GCSE English Literature.

-AS Language and Literature is assessed by two 90-minute examinations.
-A Level Language and Literature is assessed by three examinations lasting one or two hours and one Non-Exam Assessment (coursework).
+AS English Language & Literature is assessed by two 90-minute examinations.
+A Level English Language & Literature is assessed by three examinations lasting one or two hours and one Non-Exam Assessment (coursework).

 Many A Level English students go on to take the subject at degree level; some choose to follow degrees in Journalism, Creative Writing and Media related courses.
 A Level English Language and Literature is a very versatile subject to study, and if you are considering going into employment after College, this qualification will demonstrate your ability to communicate at a high level of competency.
 The study of English is useful for a wide range of careers including the legal profession, teaching, the media, the forces and marketing.